IITB-Racing/team-wiki/docs/estimation/overview.md

 There was only one ROS-integrated SLAM library, we found that could produce a simple map that PPC already worked with - **MRPT**.
 Implementing it was similar to Cartographer, so that helped.
 Since, still the issue of 'bad measurements' existed in the FSDS simulator, we had to work with fake measurements (returns the ground truth positions/color of cones relative to the car).
 With that its results were decent and we were able to get it running with PPC as well.
 One thing we missed - MRPT (ekf_slam_2d) only uses/stores the positions of landmarks (i.e. cones) and not their color, which again is a issue because PPC needs it to calculate the path to be followed.
 This was fixed as a 'jugaad' by using... **(explain how we fixed it).**

-#### Results
-Explain how did we measure the results, and what were the results we got.
-Do share pirctures of them.

-#### The good
-Explain the good things/postive things about the algorithm and/or out implementation of it.

-#### The bad
-Explain any shortcomings/issues with the algorithm and/or our implementation of it.

-#### Challenges faced
-Explain any challenges we faced while implementing the algorithm.

 #### What could be done next?
 Explain what we could do next to improve the results, and how we may move further.

 ## Algorithms explored till now
 List the algorithms/libraries we have explored till now, and give a breif description of each's implementation, the postives/negatives.